zhaozhixu/LightNet/docs/Documentation/Data-Structures.md

 There are three special case here:

-1. If the param type is `LN_PARAM_NULL`, the param entry's `value_...` fields are ignored and the param value is treated as `null`, used to represent some special uncommon values.
+1. If the param type is `LN_PARAM_NULL`, the param entry's `value_...` fields are ignored and the param value is treated as `null`, which could represent some special uncommon values.
-2. If the param type is `LN_PARAM_NUMBER`, the param entry's `value_double`, `value_float`, `value_int` are set in the same time when setting the param's value with `ln_param_set_satu_...` functions, which means when the number is beyond the data type's representable region, the maximum or minimum value will be set as the data type's value.
+2. If the param type is `LN_PARAM_NUMBER`, the param entry's `value_double`, `value_float`, `value_int` are set in the same time when setting the param's value with `ln_param_set_satu_...` functions, and when the number is beyond the data type's representable region, the maximum or minimum value will be set as the data type's value.
-3. If the param type is `LN_PARAM_ARRAY_NUMBER`, the param entry's `value_array_double`, `value_array_float`, `value_array_int` are set in the same time when setting the param's value with `ln_param_set_satu_...` functions, which means when an array's element is beyond the data type's representable region, the maximum or minimum value will be set as the number array's element.
+3. If the param type is `LN_PARAM_ARRAY_NUMBER`, the param entry's `value_array_double`, `value_array_float`, `value_array_int` are set in the same time when setting the param's value with `ln_param_set_satu_...` functions, and when an array's element is beyond the data type's representable region, the maximum or minimum value will be set as the number array's element.

 `ln_param_entry` supports the following operations: